CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 ### Lab Scenario

-Working as part of the PrioritZ fusion team you will be setting up your Power Platform development environment.
-You will import the current solution and explore the current state of the PrioritZ apps, flows and tables.
+Working as part of the Prioritz fusion team you will be setting up your Power Platform development environment.
+You will import the current solution and explore the current state of the Prioritz apps, flows and tables.
 You will be also adding a column to a table and modifying the app to use it.

 ## Exercise 1 - Create Dev environment